link to page 1

 be preparing an Environmental Impact Statement (EIS), to “ensure all potential impacts and reasonable

-review “is limited to the proposed crossing of the Straits of Mackinac and adjacent wetlands.”
-However, it
+would be “limited to the proposed crossing of the Straits of Mackinac, including the construction

 to build the tunnel.
-Although EGLE “acknowledged public concerns about the existing oil pipeline and
+EGLE stated that the existing pipeline “violates the Public Trust Doctrine and poses

-affirmed … that the current pipeline … poses an unacceptable risk to the Great Lakes,” the agency
+an unacceptable risk to the Great Lakes,” but nevertheless concluded that the proposed project could

-suppliers would need to use higher-risk and costlier alternative fuel supply sources and transportation for
+would need to use higher-risk and costlier alternative fuel supply sources and transportation for Michigan

 Congressional Research Service